orbitalis-framework/py-busline/README.md

 5. Send serialized `RegistryPassthroughEvent` into eventbus
 6. Deserialize bytes of `RegistryPassthroughEvent` (e.g., you could use `registry_passthrough_event_json_deserializer` function)
 7. Reconstruct `Event` using `to_event` of `RegistryPassthroughEvent`
-8. Retrieve the message thanks to `event.payload`
+8. Finally, you can retrieve the message thanks to `event.payload`

 ```python
 message = MyMessage()